 - i.
 The principal may decide, upon recommendation of the school/grade level team with parent input, to retain students based on academic performance. - ii.
 A parent may request that a principal consider retention of a student. - iii.
-The IEP team shall consider the possible retention of a diploma-bound special education student with an Individualized Education Program (IEP). - iv.
-The provisions of this policy do not apply to a certificate-bound special education student with an Individualized Education Program (IEP). - v.
-If a principal is considering retaining a student, s/he will notify the student's parents of their concerns by the first week of the 3rd marking period.
+The IEP team must convene a meeting to discuss the retention request.
+The purpose is to document considerations for the determination only.
+The Individualized Education Program (IEP) team does not determine or approve retention.
+Information from the IEP team meeting should be used to address the request for a diploma-bound special education student with an IEP.

-b.
+- iv.
+If a principal is considering retaining a student, s/he will notify the student's parents of their concerns by the first week of the 3rd marking period. - b.
 Students in grade K through grade 5 not meeting requirements for promotion will be considered for retention.
 A student considered for retention may be recommended to attend summer school.